MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-a-sdn-infrastructure.md

 ## Prerequisites
 There are several hardware and software prerequisites for a SDN infrastructure, including:
-- **Security groups, log file locations, and dynamic DNS registration**.
+- **Security groups and dynamic DNS registration**.
 You must prepare your datacenter for Network Controller deployment, which requires a set of virtual machines (VMs).
 Before you can deploy the Network Controller, you must configure security groups and dynamic DNS registration.

     To learn more about Network Controller deployment for your datacenter, see [Requirements for Deploying Network Controller](/windows-server/networking/sdn/plan/installation-and-preparation-requirements-for-deploying-network-controller).